guptrishi01/Translation-Based_Multiple_Sequence_Alignment_Tool/README.md

 ---

 ## AI Usage Statement
 I used AI (ChatGPT) **as an assistant, not a code generator**.
-AI helped in these ways:
+I used ChatGPT in these ways:

-- Reviewing code structure and identifying logical inconsistencies.
+- Debugging
-- Suggesting docstring improvements and clarifying function behavior.
+- Clarifying biological concepts
-- Helping debug algorithmic issues in the alignment and back-translation steps.
+- Suggesting methods to increase code efficiency

 **No code was copied verbatim.** All final implementations were manually written, tested, and adapted for the project’s requirements.